-Research in the Faculty of Social Sciences has never been more strong and dynamic.
+Research in the Faculty of Social Sciences has never been stronger and more dynamic.
 This past year has seen the addition of a new University Research Chair (Michael Williams, Graduate School of Public and International Affairs) as well the hiring of a new Canada Research Chair (Monnica Williams, School of Psychology).
 The Research Centres and Institute in the Faculty have seen their budgets grow while gaining improved administrative support.
 Funding for research in the Faculty also continues to grow, with over $11M in research funding secured last year, as our colleagues continue to be recognized for the significant contributions to their fields of research.

 Much work is required to ensure that our research continues to grow and prosper.
 This year saw the revitalization of our Faculty’s Research Committee.
-The committee was expanded to include representation from all units, our research chairholders, and our Centres and Institute.
+The committee was expanded to include representation from all units, our research chairholders, and our Centres and Institutes.
 The committee worked in subcommittees devoted to informing the renewal of our strategic plan for research, developing a plan for prizes, and adjudicating and making recommendations to improve our internal competitions.

 This year the Faculty was able to support a significant increase in its funding for research through a one-time competition.
 The competition offered research support up to $20,000 per award up to a total of $100,000.
 The great success of this competition will inform the renewal of our research competitions with an eye toward offering more substantial and relevant support to our researchers in the future.